Aranđelovac: Demographics

-According to the 2011 census results, the municipality of Aranđelovac has a population of 46,225 inhabitants.
+According to the 2011 census results, the municipality of Aranđelovac had a population of 46,225 inhabitants.

 Ethnic groups

 The ethnic composition of the municipality:

 Economy

 Being a spa resort, tourism and hospitality industry is one of the main economy activity in the town.
 Arandjelovac has number of hotels, including Staro zdanje, Šumadija, and Izvor, as well as many smaller boutique hotels, and guest houses.
 In addition the streets of town are littered with many cafés, bars, restaurants and shops.
-Rural and eco-tourism is also popular in the villages around the town.
+Rural and eco-tourism is also common in the villages around the town.

-The most known company hailing from Aranđelovac is Knjaz Miloš, which produces the widely popular mineral water, as well as juices, pop, and energy drinks.
-The naturally carbonised mineral water is extracted from the wells over 100 m deep, lying under famous white marble of the Vencac mountain.
+The most known company hailing from Aranđelovac is Knjaz Miloš, which produces the well-known mineral water, as well as juices, pop, and energy drinks.
+The naturally carbonised mineral water is extracted from the wells over 100 m deep, lying under the white marble of the Vencac mountain.
 Marble is exploited by Venčac company.
 This quality material from Venčac is used to build many statues displayed in the town sprawling central park built by number of international sculptors.
 Company Šamot produces high temperature materials from the local deposits of aluminosilicates, while Elektroporcelan produces electrical and thermal insulation ceramics.
 Company Peštan specializes in PVC products.
 Kubršnica is the well known brick and building material factory.

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):